fbielejec/fbielejec.github.io/_posts/2020-02-06-clojurescript-serverless-graphql.md

 ```

 `apollo-server-lambda` is the sole runtime dependency we need in order to create the apollo [graphql server](#graphql).
-`offline` is how we can run the project locally, and we pass the `skipCacheInvalidation` flag to avoid confusing shadows's hot-reload.
+`serverless-offline` is a plugin which make sit possible to run the project locally, and we pass the `skipCacheInvalidation` flag to avoid confusing shadow-cljs hot-reloading.

 Moving on it's time to configure serverless.
-Serverless configs are (unfortunately) written in yaml:
+Serverless configuration files are (unfortunately) written in yaml:

 ```yaml
 org: fbielejec